Skip to main content

 Viewing your private images

-To view your gallery of private images, go to Image Creator.
-Here you can create a new private image and manage your existing private images.
-Private images are labeled as private images and have a name that begins with your Minimus ID.
-Private Image Label
+To view a gallery of all your private images, go to Image Creator.
+Here you can create a new private image and edit and manage your existing private images.
+Private images are also easy to identify in the image gallery:

 Editing a private image